dj-trenhaile/debian-config/README.md

 - Screen Locking
     - never lock screen automatically
     - no keyboard shortcut
-### Shortcuts
-- disable all meta shortcuts; can ignore kwin since it will be replaced by i3wm
-- Common Actions contains extra defaults; user discretion
-    - (rec) Zoom In: Ctrl+=
 ### Startup and Shutdown
 - Autostart: none
 - Background Services: enable only: